s-earnest/s-earnest.github.io/_posts/2024-04-23-Market-Basket.md

 ---

-> All statements are my own, and do not necessarily reflect the opinion(s) of the current employer, or current educational institution.
-{: .prompt-info }

 ### Summary

 This is a sample blog post.
 Lorem ipsum I can't remember the rest[^1] of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.
 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.
 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.
 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.
 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.

-##  Footnote

-[^1]: The footnote source
-[^2]: The 2nd footnote source
+> All statements are my own, and do not necessarily reflect the opinion(s) of the current employer, or current educational institution.
+{: .prompt-info }